miketruty/continuous-deployment-on-kubernetes/README.md

    ```

 The [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) is
-written using the Jenkins Workflow DSL (Groovy-based).
-It allows an entire build
+written using the Jenkins Workflow DSL, which is Groovy-based.
+It allows an
-pipeline to be expressed in a single script that lives alongside your source
+entire build pipeline to be expressed in a single script that lives alongside
-code and supports powerful features like parallelization, stages, and user
+your source code and supports powerful features like parallelization, stages,
-input.
+and user input.

-Modify your `Jenkinsfile` script so it contains the correct project name on line 2.
+Modify your `Jenkinsfile` script so it contains the correct value for the
+**PROJECT** environment variable.

-**Be sure to replace `REPLACE_WITH_YOUR_PROJECT_ID` on line 3 with your project name.**
+**Be sure to replace `REPLACE_WITH_YOUR_PROJECT_ID` with your project name.**

-Don't commit the new `Jenkinsfile` just yet.
-You'll make one more change in the next section, then commit and push them together.
+Save your changes, but don't commit the new `Jenkinsfile` change just yet.
+You'll make one more change in the next section, then commit and push them
+together.

 ### Phase 4: Deploy a [canary release](http://martinfowler.com/bliki/CanaryRelease.html) to canary